RyanLiu99/RyanPlayGroud/Ringba.Devtools.AerospikeCodeAnalyzer/readme.md

 This NuGet Pacakge is not be used to enforce always use durable delete for Aerospike.

+> It is very hard to get rid of stale data from AE server.
+DevOps need to replace AE nodes one by one.
+So make sure not to re-introduce stale data back by always using a writePolicy with durableDelete=true.

 > Whenever you add reference to Aerospike.Client, please also add this Ringba.Devtools.AerospikeCodeAnalyzer NuGet package at the same time!!!

 And it is all need to be done.
 No need call this NuGet package from code.
 But you might close and re-open Visual Studio or Visual Studio Code.

 Then it will generate compile error when the source code is composed/compiled.
-It can also fix all the violations in the scope of file/project/solution wehen moving mouse over the error.
+It can also fix all kind of violations for `WritePolicy, ClientPolicy, AsyncClientPolicy, AerospikeClient, AsyncClient` in the scope of file/project/solution wehen moving mouse over the error.

 ![Compile eror](./screenShots/VisualStudio-4-compile-errors.jpg)